wso2/docs-ob-toolkit-cds/en/docs/learn/consent-management.md

 services with their consent.
 Consent management is the process of prompting, collecting, and managing bank customer’s consent before a third-party provider collects or shares the customer's financial information.

-In an open banking ecosystem, once a bank customer requests a service via a TPP application for the first time to access the customer's data, the customer needs to authorize and grant consent.
+In an open banking ecosystem, once a bank customer requests a service via an Accredited Data Recipients application for the first time to access the customer's data, the customer needs to authorize and grant consent.
 These consents go through a phased lifecycle as follows: